Growing Food and Climate Change

-Building on the success of the ‘growing food in schools network meetings’ this new event is an opportunity to meet local experts and learn about how outdoor learning and sustainability can be delivered through the curriculum.
-Delegates will have the opportunity to explore this unique urban farm and find out about their partnership work with schools.
+This course provides an opportunity to meet local experts and learn about how outdoor learning and sustainability can be delivered through the curriculum.

 This event will include practical information and support for schools around how to grow and meet curriculum requirements as well as advice on accessing resources and funding.

 Guest speakers will include Feed Leeds, LESSN, Grow to School, ReThink Food and of course our education specialist farmer from Meanwood Farm!

 Ensure your school is meeting statutory requirements within the curriculum

 - Learn how to engage pupils with where their food comes from